The Turbocharger Wastegate

-A turbocharger is an exhaust driven pump and compressor that increases air intake volume.
-This improves the volumetric efficiency of an engine.
-Because a turbocharger is driven by expanding exhaust gases unlike a supercharger that is driven by engine power, it is said to be a free source of power boost.
+A turbocharger is an exhaust-driven pump and compressor that increases air intake volume.
+It improves the volumetric efficiency of an engine.
+Because a turbocharger is driven by expanding exhaust gases, it is said to be a free source of boost.

-A turbine wheel driven by the expanding exhaust gases is fastened to a common shaft that drives the compressor wheel.
-The compressor wheel compresses the air fuel charge in the intake manifold.
-This compressed charge is denser in comparison to a conventional engine that relies on the downward stroke of the pistons to create low pressure or vacuum in the intake manifold.
-The denser charge is forced into the cylinders by the increased intake manifold pressure to provide additional engine horsepower.
+Expanding exhaust gases drive the turbine wheel.
+It's fastened to a shaft that drives the compressor wheel.
+The compressor wheel compresses the air-fuel charge in the intake manifold.
+This compressed charge is denser in comparison to a normally aspirated engine.
+Aspirated engines rely on the downward stroke of the pistons to create low pressure or vacuum in the intake manifold.
+A turbocharged engine's denser charge is forced into the cylinders by the increased intake manifold pressure.

 Turbocharged engines are port injected and have a lower compression ratio than standard engines.
 The parts are usually not interchangeable.